mollerse/frp-article/article.md

 In this code we start of by fetching our SVG element.
-With that element, we create three different event streams: `mouseMove` - a property (behaviour in traditional FRP lingo), that holds information about the position of the mouse. `mouseDown` - a discrete reactive data type that is triggered each time a mouse is clicked.
+With that element, we create three different event streams: `mouseMove` - a property (behaviour in classical FRP lingo), that holds information about the position of the mouse. `mouseDown` - a discrete reactive data type that is triggered each time a mouse is clicked.
 Note the transformation on the end.
 By default, using `.fromEventTarget`